uni-lng/uni/just/just_compiler_core/README.md

 Just Compiler Core Library.

-Contains core data structures and their basic manuplications.
+Contains core data structures and their basic manipulations.

 This library sits at the bottom of the dependency tree.